aquasecurity/trivy-checks/avd_docs/aws/s3/AVD-AWS-0132/docs.md

 Encryption using AWS keys provides protection for your S3 buckets.
-To increase control of the encryption and manage factors like rotation use customer managed keys.
+To gain greater control over encryption, such as key rotation, access policies, and auditability, use customer managed keys (CMKs) with SSE-KMS.
+Note that SSE-KMS is not supported for S3 server access logging destination buckets; in such cases, use SSE-S3 instead.

 ### Impact